-Go green on Black Friday at the Gobble Grease Toss!
-If you’re frying a turkey this Thanksgiving, you can recycle your used cooking oil for free on Friday, Nov.
-26 at Redwood Cooperative School, 166 Crestwood Dr. The event runs from 10 a.m. to 2 p.m.
+You can go green this Black Friday by recycling your used cooking oil at the Gobble Grease Toss.
+If you fried your turkey on Thanksgiving, we’ll take your used cooking oil for free on Friday, Nov.
+25, at Redwood Cooperative School, 166 Crestwood Dr., from 10 a.m. to 2 p.m.

-The students and families at Redwood Cooperative School are looking forward to co-hosting the Gobble Grease Toss on their campus for the sixth time.
-“Environmental literacy is a key tenet of our school principles, and this event provides another way for our students to learn about clean energy and environmental sustainability,” said Sarah Cummins, Head of Redwood.
+The students and families at Redwood Cooperative School are looking forward to co-hosting the Gobble Grease Toss again.
+“This event provides a way for our students to learn about clean energy and environmental sustainability,” said Sarah Cummins, Head of Redwood.
 “They are learning that our daily choices have an impact on the environment and their future.
-Our Student Leadership Team will be on hand to help with this event and encourage the Lexington community be responsible about cooking oil waste this holiday season.”
+Our students will help with this event and encourage the Lexington community be responsible about cooking oil waste this holiday season.”

 The Gobble Grease Toss is free for all Fayette County residents (no businesses, please).
 Please have your cooking oil in a disposable container with a lid in your trunk.
-Remain in your car and be ready to pop the trunk lid when you arrive.
-A volunteer will remove the oil for you.
+Oil should be brought in a hard container like a jug or bucket with a lid, not a bag.
+Remain in your car and a volunteer will remove the oil for you.

 If you cannot make it to the Gobble Grease Toss, you can properly dispose of cooking oil by hardening it in the refrigerator and placing it in your green trash cart.
 Cooking oil should never be poured down sink drains, as it can clog pipes in both your home and the city’s sewer system.